dataset-ninja/quince-set/README.md

 # QuinceSet: Dataset of Annotated Japanese Quince Images for Object Detection

-QuinceSet is a dataset for object detection tasks.
+QuinceSet is a dataset for object detection task.